Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Introduction

 \section{Introduction}

+The rise in the world's population and associated increasing environmental footprint has underscored the pressing need for global sustainable development.
+In 2015, the United Nations identified 17 pillars for sustainable development. \citet{taghvaee2023sustainability} suggest that one of the most essential pillars that have an impact on others is global openness and international agreements.
+A parallel perspective is echoed by \citet{nasrollahi2020environmental}, who attempted to bring the attention of policymakers to international agreements, technological development and energy efficiency emphasising their pivotal role in various sustainable development pillars.
+This pivotal role of energy efficiency is further underscored by \citet{taghvaee2022comparing}, who highlighted its substantial impact on social welfare, the economy and the environment.

-Responding to the alarming effects of climate change, many countries have paid significant attention to the decarbonisation of the energy sector.
-As an example, the European Union (EU) established an ambitious target to reduce total CO$_2$ emissions by at least 40\% by 2030 relative to 1990 levels and plans to raise this target to 55\% as well as to be climate-neutral by 2050 \citep{wolf_european_2021, noauthor_climate_nodate}.
-Since power generation is among the largest sources of CO$_2$ emissions, many governments focused on its fundamental transformation to expand the share of low-carbon renewable energy \citep{STEFFEN2018280, Cambridge_climate}.
-A considerable amount of renewable power has been installed in the past decade, with variable renewable energy (VRE) sources representing 38\% of the total EU electricity mix in 2020 in comparison to 9.7\% in 2010.
-However, the vast majority of the EU member countries are far from meeting these levels of VREs individually \citep{agora_european_2021}.
+The prospect of ensuring a high level of energy efficiency closely aligns with the need for action to address the alarming effects of climate change.
+As a response, many European Union (EU) countries have undergone fundamental transformations of their power generation sector to expand the share of low-carbon renewable energy \citep{wolf_european_2021, noauthor_climate_nodate, STEFFEN2018280, Cambridge_climate}.
+Despite a considerable amount of renewable power that has been installed in the past decade, the vast majority of the EU member countries are far from meeting these levels of variable renewable energy sources (VREs) individually \citep{agora_european_2021}.
 Consequentially, a significant amount of renewable energy capacity will be built in the short- and medium-term, requiring large-scale investments.